Generic Name: lubricant (loo-BRIH-kant)

 Use lubricant drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Lubricant drops is for use in the eye only.
+- Lubricant drops are for use in the eye only.
 Avoid contact with your nose, mouth, or other mucous membranes.

 - To use lubricant drops, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eye for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.